-Trusts can be a very useful and practical tool for passing on assets to future generations, ensuring provision for children in the event of a parent’s death, protecting money for future school or university fees, and protecting wealth or assets from divorce or Inheritance Tax.
-While there are many important elements to consider, our team at Duncan & Toplis are able to help make the establishment, management and execution of a trust as straightforward as possible.
+Trusts can be a very useful and practical tool for passing on assets to future generations, ensuring provision for children in the event of a parent’s death, protecting money for future school or university fees, and protecting wealth or assets from divorce or IHT.
+While there are many important elements to consider, our team at Duncan & Toplis are able to help make the creation, management, and execution of a trust as straightforward as possible.

 If you would like more information, support, or guidance, please contact our team.